hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Core.package/CCEMethodRemovedEdit.class/README.md

 	editContent: Symbol

 editContent
-	- The editContent is the selector of the method removed.
+	- The selector of the method removed.